Dark-Knight-Rises/Logseq/pages/Blockchain.md

   card-last-score:: 1
 - Every node maintains a local copy of the global data-sheet.
 	- we call this a Public Ledger.
-		- a database of "historical information" available to everyone is called {{cloze public ledger}} .
+		- a database of "historical information" available to everyone is called {{cloze public ledger}} #card
 		- Example: say, the historical info if of banking transactions, the old transactions are used to validate the new transactions.
 		- We need to ensure a no. of different aspects in this public ledger.
 			- Protocols for commitment: ensure that every valid transaction from the clients are committed and included in the blockchain within a finite time.